Large Programs (AO5-AO7)

 Total Exposure: 500 ks

-Number of Target: 10
+Number of Targets: 10

 Primary Paper(s): Torres-Albà et al. (2021; ApJ, 922, 252) + Traina et al. (2021; ApJ, 922, 159)